-Another noticeable aspect about the city of Amsterdam is that despite having thousands of people walk its streets everyday, it is spectacularly clean.
+Another noticeable aspect of the city of Amsterdam is that despite having thousands of people walk its streets every day, it is spectacularly clean.
 I discovered the magic behind it one day when I left my hotel early morning to catch the train.
 It was as if a small army of garbage handlers had decided to raid Amsterdam.
 Roads were being cleaned using water jets, trash that had been bagged and laid out was being picked up and/or gathered.
 What really needs to be acknowledged is that this is done day in and day out without fail.

 You Call That Art?

-One of the best and worst things I have seen traveling in Netherlands is the Graffiti that is easily seen everywhere, but specially on trains and along the train tracks – although over the years this has been controlled.
+One of the best and worst things I have seen travelling in the Netherlands is the Graffiti that is easily seen everywhere, but especially on trains and along the train tracks – although over the years this has been controlled.

 Personally, I love what is now being termed “Street Art”.
 Unfortunately, most of the art along the train tracks is not exactly that.
 Mostly words painted on walls, it has very little to do with art.
 I am unaware of the local laws, but I have been seeing graffiti for years now and either the government doesn’t do anything about it, or stuff gets repainted on often.

 Nevertheless, it would be nice if these areas were given to local artists as canvases.
 Then again, art too lies in the eye of the beholder, so maybe I just need to look at it from a different perspective.

 This, That, & Everything In-between!

 Amsterdam also houses some of the world’s best art in the Rijksmuseum and Van Gogh Museum.
 So if art is your cup of tea, then these two are not to be missed.